Quantum Fiber Coverage and Availability

 More info

-Quantum Fiber’s internet plans run you $45 to $95 per month for customers in Seattle, Washington, with speeds ranging as low as 200Mbps to 2,000Mbps.
+Quantum Fiber’s internet plans range from $50 per month plus tax to $70 per month for customers in Seattle, Washington, with speeds ranging from up to 500Mbps to up to 2,000Mbps.

-As you can see, your zip code matters when it comes to signing up for Quantum Fiber.
-Some states (and even cities within that state) may offer larger or smaller prices and speeds, and you don’t know until you look up your location.
+As you can see, your ZIP code matters when it comes to signing up for Quantum Fiber.
+Some states (and even cities within those states) may offer larger or smaller prices and speeds, and you don’t know until you look up your location.

 To see all of Quantum Fiber’s plans and deals in a snapshot, check out our guide for Quantum Fiber Plans and Deals.